 In my first post The student as consumer, and the burden of choice, I suggested that when learners face a high stakes purchase (the full degree) and information overload, they often narrow their decision to either known institutions or those that rank on Page 1 of search results.
 The endless aisle sounds great until you have to walk down it.
 The learners’ simplification strategy and conscious or unconscious bias excludes lesser-known institutions from the consideration set, even if they may be the “best fit.''

-In this post, I examine consumer behavior and its impact on the non-degree market.
-Those who have worked in direct-to-consumer businesses (either digital or brick-and-mortar) will recognize the language of consumer behavior – trial, offer, purchase, add-on purchase.
-For learners as consumers, this language is profoundly relevant, and it is vital to the institution’s strategy for non-degree program offerings.
+In this post, I examine consumer behavior and its impact on the online higher education non-degree market.
+Those who have worked in direct-to-consumer businesses (either digital or brick-and-mortar) will recognize the language of consumer behavior trial, offer, purchase, add-on purchase.
+For learners as consumers, this language is profoundly relevant, and it is vital to the institution’s strategy for non-degree online learning programs.

 How consumer-learners reduce perceived risk